micromdm/website/content/blog/certificates.md

 An *MDM Vendor Certificate* is a special certificate that can sign *other MDM APNs certificate requests* to then subsequently submit to Apple.
 This certificate option is only available to members of the [Apple Developer Enterprise Program](https://developer.apple.com/programs/enterprise/) which costs US$300/year.
 Victor Vrantchan talked about signing up for this account (and this specific certificate option) in [this blog post](/blog/accounts/).

 This method is probably the most complicated option (due to the two-step nature of the certificates) and certainly the most expensive.
 However a developer account is a good resource for any Mac admin anyway, as Victor mentions, and this is probably the most Apple-supported option for hosting your own MDM as you're not beholden to any other entity or software than Apple for your certificates.
+This is the same method a commercial MDM vendor uses to generate certificates for their customers (and hence explains the two-step signing process — typically an actual MDM user/admin wouldn't be doing the "Vendor" steps).

 The high-level overview of getting and using a push certificate with a Vendor certificate is similar to this: